shrirama2002/shrirama2002/README.md

 - 👋 Hi, I’m @shrirama2002
 - 👀 I’m interested in AI and Machine Learning
-- 🌱 I’m currently persuing BSc in Computer Science
+- 🌱 I’m currently persuing MCA at Ramaiah Institute of Technology,Banglore.
-- 💞️ I’m looking to collaborate on any AI Project
+- 💞️ I’m looking to collaborate on any Projects for gaining new skills
 - 📫 Reach me at shriramakamath2002@gmail.com

 <!---